 Happy New Year - 2023

-Let’s see what happens!
-That’s my motto for my life and I’m going to continue with it in the New Year!
+Let’s see what happens.
+That’s been my motto for my life, and I’m going to carry it into the New Year.

-This has now caught on to my husband and partner, Tanner.
+This has definitely caught on with my husband and partner, Tanner.

-I am hopefully optimistic that I can work with my newly diagnosed medical condition and treatments in 2023 as I create both my second full season and my short film, among a variety of other exciting projects.
-It took me the entire year, but I am now better able to predict what will make my condition worse and avoid those situations as best as I can.
-Some are easier, like not carrying items, stress, going to very loud events, or getting too little sleep.
+I am feeling hopeful that I can work with my condition and treatments in 2023 while creating my second full season and my short film, along with other projects I am excited about.
+It took me the full year, but I am starting to understand what makes my condition worse and how to manage it better.
+Some things are easier to control, like not carrying heavy items, managing stress, avoiding very loud events, and getting enough sleep.

-I am truly grateful for the opportunities STORYHIVE Connected by TELUS, the EAC, the CCA, and the EHC afforded me over the past two years.
-Tanner and I also really want to thank every participant in our series.
-You are all amazing!
-We are sincerely grateful for you and want to wish you the best in 2023!
-All episodes are now available on TELUS OPTIK TV ON DEMAND.
+I am truly grateful for the opportunities STORYHIVE Connected by TELUS, the EAC, the CCA, and the EHC have given me over the past two years.
+Tanner and I also want to thank every participant in our series.
+You are all amazing.
+We are sincerely grateful for you and wish you all the best in 2023.
+All episodes are now available on TELUS OPTIK TV On Demand.

-I am also really grateful that everyone involved was so understanding and accommodating as I learned to work with my new diagnosis while learning how to create my second docu-series and first community focused series.
-There were times Tanner nearly had to carry me out because I almost could not stand by the end of the interview.
-But now, with what I know about the condition, I can avoid most of the major flare-ups.
+I am also very grateful that everyone involved has been so understanding and accommodating while I learned to work with this diagnosis and figure out how to create both my second docu series and my first community focused series.
+There were times Tanner nearly had to carry me out because I could barely stand by the end of an interview.
+Now, with what I have learned, I can avoid most of the major flare ups.

 Previous